SAQA ID: 100878

 - Applicant should have completed Mathematics (not Mathematics Literacy) level 4 (50 - 59%).

 - Information Technology or Computer Applications Technology as school subjects are not required.

 Method of Delivery:

 The programme is delivered by the School of Computer Science and Information Systems through the Unit of Open Distance Learning (UODL), Potchefstroom Campus.
-Contact classes and tutorials are mainly presented by means of interactive whiteboard (IWB) sessions, which can be attended at selected study centres, but also be followed from anywhere on a personal computer with Internet access.
-Lessons in some modules are presented using asynchronous online videos.
-All lessons presented by means of interactive whiteboards are stored on the Internet for students to access at a later stage.
+Lectures, tutorials and learning activities are presented online, including recorded video lessons.
+All lessons are stored on the Internet for students to access at their convenience.

 Learning and Examination Centres for the degree BSc in IT though distance mode of delivery are located in

 |North-west||NWU Potchefstroom Campus, NWU Mafikeng Campus and Vryburg|

 |Eastern Cape||Port Elizabeth|

 Students register at the beginning of the year through the UODL and follow the curriculum according to each year and semester as indicated in the undergraduate yearbook of the Faculty of Natural and Agricultural Sciences (http://www.nwu.ac.za/e-yearbook-index).